-The Supreme Court’s rejection of affirmative action will change college admissions.
+The Supreme Court’s rejection of affirmative action is one of several factors changing college admissions.

 Here’s what to expect.